starchildluke/astro/src/content/recortes/earworm-lyrics.md

 ## Seal – Whirlpool

 > Life is hard in a circle / Especially when you think you're going insane / And all you get for love is lots of pain / I should have known better

+## SiR – D'Evils

+> Tell me who that nigga if it ain't me / If it ain't a party then it's finna be / Never had a problem that I could solve / It must be official if I get involved